spawnmarvel/quickguides/azure/README.md

 * * From Azure Cloud Shell, run the Save-AzDeploymentTemplate and New-AzResourceGroupDeployment cmd
 * * From VM Source, select Export template, and then select Deploy

-* You need to move the virtual machine to a different host to avoid a service interruption.
+* You need to move the virtual machine to a different host to avoid a service interruption?
 * * Redeploy the VM

 #### Manage images by using the Azure Compute Gallery